fuzzylabs/website/hugo/content/blog/the-battle-of-the-ocr-engines.md

 draft: false
 ---

-*The code is available at [GitHub](https://github.com/fuzzylabs/computational-delicacies-jupyter/blob/master/ocr/ocr.ipynb)*
+*The code is available on [GitHub](https://github.com/fuzzylabs/jupyter-delicacies/blob/master/ocr/ocr.ipynb)*

 Let’s say you want to extract some information from paper prescriptions (to perform some trend analysis afterwards, or to simply check if the prescription is valid against a database; the exact reasons may vary and are not too important here).
 You could type them into a computer database manually and call it a day.
 But it gets tedious if the number of those to type in becomes large, and the time is precious.
 This is when Optical Character Recognition (OCR) techniques may come in handy.